en

 Are silicone joints always maintenance joints?

-Potential maintenance joints are, for example, joints that are exposed to strong chemical and/or physical influences or constant wet exposure and/or are regularly treated with high-pressure cleaners.
+Potential maintenance joints include, for example, joints that are exposed to strong chemical and/or physical influences or constant wet conditions and/or are regularly treated with high-pressure cleaners.

-These include joints in sanitary areas, large kitchens, swimming pools, in industrial areas as well as floor joints subject to heavy wear.
+These include joints in sanitary areas, commercial kitchens, swimming pools, industrial areas and heavily used floor joints.

-An elastic (silicone) joint in private and professional/public sanitary areas should be checked at regular intervals to avoid consequential damage.
+An elastic (silicone) joint in private and professional/public sanitary areas should be checked at regular intervals to prevent consequential damage.

-Any damage found to the (silicone) joint on the sealant used must be repaired immediately to avoid consequential damage to the structure and/or the fabric of the building.
-Professional renewal is required to remove this damage.
+Any damage to the (silicone) joint on the sealant used must be repaired immediately to prevent consequential damage to the building and/or the building fabric.
+Professional replacement is required for repair.

-You can find tips for professional joint remediation in the guide entitled Perfect mould prevention & remediation.
+Information on professional joint renovation can be found in the Perfect mould prevention & remediation.

-What are the possible causes for staining of silicone sealants?
+What are the possible causes of discolouration in silicone sealants?

-• incompatible materials when in contact with the sealant such as bitumen, paintwork, neoprene, EPDM etc.
+• Incompatible materials in the contact area, such as bitumen, paint, neoprene, EPDM, etc

-• fumes /smoke (such as coatings, tobacco smoke, welding fumes)
+• Vapours/smoke (such as paint, tobacco smoke, vapours from welding work)

 Paintability